yassato/BIO373/GWAS/README.md

-# Teaching materials for the GWAS practice
+# Teaching materials for the GWAS/GS practice

 ## Description
-The set of source codes to prepare input files and slides for the GWAS practice at BIO373.
+The set of source codes to prepare input files and slides used for BIO373.
 We aim to see how GWAS/GS works with rice agronomic traits.

 To prepare input genotypes and run GWAS/GS,